This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

 Last, avoid eating until you’ve reached a required word count.
 For example, have lunch only after you’ve written 2,000 words.
 This technique encourages you to give yourself a reward for completing a difficult task.
 You’ll also be more inspired because hunger is a strong motivator.

 One of the biggest fears most freelance writers face is posting or sending an article to a client that includes typos and other mistakes.
 After you’ve written a post without judging it, you can bet you’ll find typos and structural problems.
-This is where editing comes in.
+You also need to decide which subheadings are relevant, entertaining, and eye-catching for readers versus knowing what to cut.
+That's key whether you're writing a short story, article, or a soon-to-be Amazon best-seller.

 Editing is harder and more draining than writing itself because when you’re writing, you enter a flow state after a few minutes.
-Editing is a drag on mental energy.
+Editing is a drag on mental energy, but love it or loathe it, it's still an important part of the writing process.

 How To Edit While Feeling Drained And Bored

-After you finish writing an article, put it into Grammarly first and fix any basic issues.
+After you finish writing an article, put it into a good grammar checker first and fix any basic issues.
 Next, change the font and print the article.
 Why?

 If you write in Arial and edit in a different font, the change tricks your brain into thinking you’re reading a different piece.
 You’ll be more likely to catch small errors.
 And printing your post on a sheet of paper prevents you from writing while you’re reading, which can interrupt the flow.
+Editing and writing are two very different processes and should be kept separate at all times.
 Instead, make a line under the mistake, then edit the document on your computer later.

 Check out our self-editing guide.